 The official coursework for a doctoral concentration in evaluation within the Research Methods & Statistics (RMS) program is undergoing revision and university approval.
-These new courses and coursework plans should be approved for academic year 2019-2020.
+These new courses and coursework plans should be in place for academic year 2020-2021.
 Doctoral students entering the program at this time may declare a concentration in evaluation.
-Students who entered RMS prior to Fall 2019 will have the option of shifting over to the new course of study as s/he desires.
+Students who entered RMS prior to Fall 2020 will have the option of shifting over to the new course of study as desired.

 To learn more about RMS courses, please visit the RMS Course Information website page.

 Evaluation Service Learning Core: Introductory Course & Applied Sequence

 Introduction to Evaluation (3 credit hours)

 This course is designed to introduce you to evaluation theory and facilitate your ability to compare and contrast research and evaluation methodology.
 Furthermore, in collaboration with DU’s Center for Community Engagement & Service Learning, this course will be conducted as a service learning course.
 I will connect you with potential community partner organizations.
 With your peers, you will develop a professional-quality evaluation proposal and plan for the community partner.
 The course assumes familiarity with quantitative and qualitative research methods and analyses.
 It is expected that you are already familiar with these concepts since we will not have time to cover them in great detail within the scope of this course.
 If you have not taken a basic course in research design and inquiry, you can expect to spend more time working to learn the course content.